zdrgeo/bulk-data-collector/readme.md

     "OUI": "766768",
     "ProductClass": "ONU",
     "ParameterName" : "[Device.DeviceInfo.ProcessStatus.CPUUsage]",
-    "MinValue" : 0,
+    "MinValue": 0,
-    "MaxValue" : 80
+    "MaxValue": 80
   },
   {
     "OUI": "766768",
     "ProductClass": "ONU",
     "ParameterName" : "[Device.DeviceInfo.MemoryStatus.Free]",
-    "MinValue" : 256,
+    "MinValue": 256,
-    "MaxValue" : 2147483647
+    "MaxValue": 2147483647
   }
 ]
 ```

-2. Create a Cosmos DB account, database "collector" and containers "devices" and "alarms".
-Set the default TTL for the "alarms" collection to 10 minutes.
+2. Create a Cosmos DB account, database "collector" and containers "points" and "alarms".
+Set the partition key to `/DeviceName` for both containers.
+Set the default TTL for the "alarms" collection to 10 minutes to ensure that alarms are automatically deleted 10 minutes after their last update by the Stream Analytics job.

-3. Create a Stream Analytics job with two inputs and one output
+3. Create a Stream Analytics job with the following inputs, outputs and SAQL query:

 Inputs: